What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Key Takeaways

-Before we get started it is essential to be prepared with these tools at hand:
+Before we get started, it’s essential to have these tools handy:

 - Rubber Gloves